MarSoft/Haval-ButtHeat/README.md

 Tasks:

 1. Bus RX.
 Also responsible for bus reconnects?
+2. Bus TX.
+Not sure if it is really required though.
+3. Router task.
+Gets events from rotary-encoder queue (the driver uses single queue for everything) and routes them to the respective tasks.
-2. Button input.
+4. Button and rotary encoders input.
 Also sends CAN msgs?
+One task per button and per encoder.
+Each task gets events from both input and can and is responsible for interpreting them and notifying the display.
-3. LED output task.
+5. Display output task.
-4. Control task - do we need it?

 Communication:
 RX -> Button (separate task per each)